Arrive Hanoi, Vietnam

 Hue | Revealing an Imperial Legacy

 Today, explore the legacy of the Nguyen dynasty, a powerful family that ruled Vietnam from 1802 to 1945.
 Their reign witnessed the construction of Hue’s Imperial Citadel, which served as the nation’s political capital and religious hub.
 Venture inside it to discover the Imperial City, a walled palace that mirrors the grandeur of China’s Forbidden City.
 Next, explore the tomb of Emperor Tu Duc, the dynasty’s longest reigning ruler.
 Stroll among the citadel’s other monuments, noting the scars of war still remaining from the conflicts of the last century.
 After lunch at a local restaurant, return to your hotel for time at leisure.
 Later, hop on a Vespa for a ride to a nearby home, where you are welcomed in by a local family.
 Step into the family’s temple to learn more about their traditions and beliefs.
-Next, head to their kitchen for a Chef’s Table demonstration.
-Finally, gather round the table for dinner with your newfound friends.
+Next, head to their kitchen for a Chef ’s Table demonstration.
+Finally, gather round the table for dinner with your newfound friends, on this exclusive experience.
 Return to your hotel with a deeper understanding of local life.

 Hoi An | Authentic Flavors of the Market